 Just because you’ve got a special diet doesn’t mean you have to miss out.
 Let the staff know what you can and can’t eat when you book, and they'll’ll make sure the chefs whip up something suitable.

-On the Marella Cruise Ships you can smoke on your balcony if you have one and in designated areas on deck, this is the case for e-cigarettes also.
+On the Marella Cruise Ships you can smoke in designated areas on deck, this is the case for e-cigarettes also.

 The Destination Services team can talk to you about our ports of call, help you decide which excursions are right for you, and book you onto your next Marella Cruises holiday

-If you’re not feeling well, pay a visit to the Medical Centre.
-It’s open between 8am and 10am and 6pm and 8pm.
+If you’re not feeling well, pay a visit to the onboard Medical Centre.

 There are 5 Executive Suites, which sleep 4, and come with a separate living area with a queen-size sofa-bed, a queen-size bed, and an en suite with a WC, shower and bath.
 You can soak up the sea views from the comfort of your private balcony – it’s got glass doors, which let in plenty of light.
 Executive Suites are spacious, measuring in at 47 m².